berneout/authors-certificate/DCO-1.1-Annotated.md

 file, and does not require reproduction of its copyright notice or license terms with the text of the AUTHORS Certificate itself.

+Unlike the DCO license text, the AUTHORS Certificate `LICENSE` includes a no-legal-advice warning.

 > Developer's Certificate of Origin 1.1
 >
 > By making a contribution to this project, I certify that: